roydejong/Enlighten/README.md

 Coming soon to Enlighten:

+- MVC building blocks for a well-organized application.
+- Form validation and on-the-fly form HTML generation.
-- Filters for routing, e.g. for authentication
+- Filters for routing, e.g. for authentication.
-- Cookie and session handling
+- Cookie and session handling.
-- More ways of parsing requests: files, headers, cookies
+- More ways of parsing requests: files, headers, cookies.

 **Note: This is pre-release information, this does not reflect the current or even a (planned) final state of the project.
 This is, right now, just an experiment.**